denmojo/quippy-wat/README.md

-petulant-meme
+quippy-wat
 =============

-A repository for memorable quips
+A repository for memorable quips and quotes